opensearch-project/documentation-website/_opensearch/rest-api/update-mapping.md

 Parameter | Data Type | Description
 :--- | :--- | :---
 allow_no_indices | Boolean | Whether to ignore wildcards that don’t match any indices.
-Default is true. expand_wildcards | String | Expands wildcard expressions to different indices.
+Default is `true`. expand_wildcards | String | Expands wildcard expressions to different indices.
 Combine multiple values with commas.
 Available values are `all` (match all indices), `open` (match open indices), `closed` (match closed indices), `hidden` (match hidden indices), and `none` (do not accept wildcard expressions), which must be used with `open`, `closed`, or both.
 Default is `open`. ignore_unavailable | Boolean | If true, OpenSearch does not include missing or closed indices in the response. master_timeout | Time | How long to wait for a connection to the master node.
 Default is `30s`.